If you are looking for an easy to crochet textured blanket, then this blanket pattern is for you!

 - The ch 1 at the beginning of each row counts as a st starting with row 2.

-- Change the blanket size to another size other than the standard size listed by working a starting chain in a multiple of 3.
+- How to change the blanket size: Change the blanket size to another size besides the standard size listed by working a starting chain in a multiple of 3.

 - Adding the border is optional